dreamcastnan/aws_sysops_notes/README.md

  7.4 can be copied across AZ
  7.5 can make AMI from snapshot
  7.6 EBS restored from a snapshot need to be pre-warmed ( using fio or dd command to read entire volume)
- 7.7 snapshot can be automated using Amzon Data Lifecycle Manager
+ 7.7 snapshot can be automated using Amzon Data Lifecycle Manager( **via CloudWatch Event - scheduled**)
 8. Encryption
  8.1 Data at rest/data in flight/snapshot/volumes restored from snapshot all encrypted
  8.2 minimal impact on latency